pepkit/looper/doc/source/intro.rst

 Introduction
 =====================================

 Looper is a pipeline submitting engine.
-It helps you run a bunch of samples through an existing command-line pipeline.
+Once you've built a command-line pipeline, Looper helps you deploy that pipeline across lots of samples.
 Looper standardizes the way the user (you) communicates with pipelines.
 While most pipelines specify a unique interface, looper lets you to use the same interface for every pipeline and every project.
 As you have more projects, this will save you time.

-Looper is modular and totally configurable, so it scales as your needs grow.
+Looper is scalable: For simple jobs, it can run pipelines sequentially on the local computer.
+For larger needs, a simple change switches to creating and submitting jobs to any cluster resource manager (like SLURM, SGE, or LFS).
+It's totally configurable.
 We provide sensible defaults for ease-of-use, but you can configure just about anything.
-By default, it runs your jobs sequentially on the local computer, but with a small configuration change, it will create and submit jobs to any cluster resource manager (like SLURM, SGE, or LFS).

-Once you've built a pipeline (for example, using <a href="http://databio.org/pypiper">pypiper</a>), you need a way to deploy that pipeline across lots of samples.
-Looper helps you do that.

-You use a `yaml` file to describe your project.
-It points to a `csv` listing each sample you want to run, and has fields for data input location, pipeline output location, and other project-specific variables.
+Looper reads projects that follow the `standardized Portable Encapsulated Project format <https://pepkit.github.io/docs/home/>`_.
+This simple format uses a `yaml` configuration file plus a `csv`  sample annotation file.
 Looper reads this metadata and submits pipeline runs for each sample.

 Looper makes it easy to: